Waleed Abdalati

-Waleed Abdalati held the position of NASA Chief Scientist from 3 January 2011 through December 2012.
+Waleed Abdalati is an Earth scientist and professor at the University of Colorado at Boulder, who held the position of NASA Chief Scientist from 3 January 2011 through December 2012.
 Abdalati was named to this position on 13 December 2010 by NASA Administrator Charles Bolden.
 Abdalati previously served NASA as Head of Cryospheric Sciences at Goddard Space Flight Center between January 2004 and June 2008.

 Early life and education

 Abdalati grew up in New Hartford, New York and lost his father at age 12.

 Abdalati earned a Bachelor of Science (cum laude) from Syracuse University Department of Mechanical and Aerospace Engineering in 1986, and later completed his graduate studies at the University of Colorado, where he received a M.Sc. in 1991 from the Department of Aerospace Engineering Sciences and a Ph.D. in 1996 from the Department of Geography.
 In his doctoral research, Abdalati developed an algorithm to use the ratio of two microwave bands of the Special Sensor Microwave/Imager (SSM/I) sensor aboard Defense Meteorological Satellite Program (DMSP) vehicles to remotely detect changes in the spatial extent of the Greenland ice sheet's annual melt.